Jonathan Graham HARSTON

 medical systems software, including setting up SystmOne and EMIS clinical support systems

 and Lexacom dictation/transcription systems.
-Work on Balfour Beatty and Carillion
+Work for Airedale NHS included building and

-Construction sites included security clearance for nuclear sites.
-Sodexo and Compass
+and Carillion Construction sites included security clearance for nuclear sites.
+Sodexo

-catering and facilities management included working in retail premises and secure military
+and Compass catering and facilities management included working in retail premises and

 January to July 2013, Adecco/Highlander/Capita, Sheffield